Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 Step 1: Fill out IRS form 4547

-Parents will use this form to:
+Parents will use this new tax form to:

 Open a Trump account for any eligible child under the age of 18